Glenbrook railway station, New South Wales

-Glenbrook railway station is located on the Main Western line in New South Wales, Australia.
+Glenbrook railway station is a heritage-listed railway station located on the Main Western line in New South Wales, Australia.
 It serves the Blue Mountains suburb of Glenbrook.

 History

 The station opened on 11 May 1913 after the construction of a deviation.

-Until October 1990 there was a loop for westbound services opposite platform 2.
+Until October 1990, there was a loop for westbound services opposite platform 2.

 In December 2019, an upgrade which included a new lift was completed.

-Platforms & services
+Platforms and services

 Glenbrook has one island platform with two faces.
 It is serviced by NSW TrainLink Blue Mountains Line services travelling from Sydney Central to Lithgow.